Meettya/MKV-audio-repacker/README.md

 MKV audio repacker
 ------------

-CLI script to repack external audio-track into mkv container.
+CLI script to repack external audio-track into mkv container for every video files in directory.

 I write it for myself, to have more comfort with some anime.

+By default script create new directory, "*repacked*", you can change name with options *-o*

 ### How to use ###